Notes on diffusive and shear quasinormal modes of black branes: Diffusive channel of Schwarzschild black brane

+We will set $C^{(1)}=0$ in the current and the next sections.
+Otherwise, as shown in Appendix \ref{app-lin}, a nonvanishing $O(q)$ term in the dispersion relation leads to vanishing wave functions up to $O(q)$ at the least.

 To trace the order of $\fq$, it is convenient to introduce a book-keeping parameter $\lambda$ as in Ref. \cite{Starinets:2008fb} and rescale $\fq^2\rightarrow\lambda\fq^2$.
-The hydrodynamic limit corresponds to the leading-order term in Eq. \eqref{dispexp}, which can be captured by rescaling the frequency as $\fw\rightarrow\lambda\fw$ at the same time.
+As we have set $C^{(1)}=0$, the hydrodynamic limit corresponds to the $O(q^2)$ term in Eq. \eqref{dispexp}, which can be captured by rescaling the frequency as $\fw\rightarrow\lambda\fw$ at the same time.
 After rescaling and expanding in powers of $\lambda$, we find the solution \eqref{decE} turns out to be

 and the equation of motion \eqref{eomSch} becomes

 By definition functions $F_0(u)$ and $F_1(u)$ are free of $\lambda$, and the equation of motion is expected to hold in each order of $\lambda$.
 Hence this equation can be solved order by order, yielding